pheng044/Transport_Phenomena/README.md

 ### P.V.
 Heng

-This repository offers a brief mathematical view behind the main equations of differential analysis in transport phenomena.
+This repository offers a brief mathematical view behind the main differential equations in transport phenomena.
 The goal is to develop a theoretical understanding of differential conservation equations and *why* they have their form.
 Thus, motivated <ins>derivations</ins> are the main results of these notebooks along with several methods of analyzing the resulting